Kalman Bayesian Neural Networks for Closed-form Online Learning: The Kalman Bayesian Neural Network

 The predictive distribution $\vz^{l+1}$ in \eqref{eq:pdfforward} is also approximated with a Gaussian $\SN(\vz^{l+1}|\vmu_z^{l+1}, \C_z^{l+1})$, where the elements of the mean vector and (diagonal) covariance matrix are given by

 respectively, and thus depend on the nonlinear activation function.
 For ReLU activations, the expected values in \eqref{eq:muz} and \eqref{eq:varz} can be calculated exactly in closed form and thus, we obtain a moment matching approximation.
 For sigmoidal activations like sigmoid or hyperbolic tangent, the expected values can be tightly approximated in closed form, except for the special case of a probit activation, where we again obtain a moment matching.
-Detailed derivations for both activations can be found in \citet{huber2020bayesian} and the appendix.
+Detailed derivations for both activations can be found in \citet{huber2020bayesian}\arXiv{ and the supplementary material}.

 The distribution $p(\vz^{l+1}|\vx)$ is then used for solving the corresponding integrals \eqref{eq:pdfforward} and \eqref{eq:pdfforwarda} of the subsequent layer $l+1$.
 For $l=L$, we have $\vz^{l+1} = \vy$ and thus $p(\vz^{l+1}|\vx)$ coincides with the desired predictive distribution $p(\vy|\vx, \SD)$.
+The complete forward pass is listed in Algorithm~\ref{alg:forward}.
 It is worth mentioning that the calculated moments of each layer must be stored, as they are needed for the weight update procedure during the backward pass.